 The top reasons for failure include:

 🤬 3.
 Wrong team

-One difference that I see running my software business (angage.net, scrapebook.net, fastcart.app, etc) compared to my service business (geex.co, jazz.services, etc) is that on the service business you have fewer customers who typically pay you more on retainer.
-That means that when you lose a customer you lose a good % of your MRR.
+One distinction I notice between running my software products (treendly.com, fastlien.co, etc.) and my service business (geex.co, jazz.services, etc.) is that the service business has fewer customers who typically pay you more on retainer.
+That means that when you lose a customer, you lose a good % of your MRR.

-The software business, especially if it is low-ticket, is safer because you typically have more customers and it’s very unlikely that all the customers will churn at the same time.
-Also, when they do churn you lose a small amount of money and you have more time to adjust your marketing efforts accordingly.
+The software business, especially if it is low-ticket, is safer because you typically have more customers and it’s very unlikely that all of them will churn at the same time.
+Also, when they do churn, you lose a small amount of money, and you have more time to adjust your marketing efforts accordingly.